open-telemetry/opentelemetry-js/semantic-conventions-genai/README.md

 <!-- Dev Note: ^^ This '#unstable-semconv' anchor is being used in jsdoc links in the code. -->

-Because the "incubating" entry-point may include breaking changes in minor versions, it is recommended that instrumentation libraries **not** import `@opentelemetry/semantic-conventions-genai/incubating` in runtime code, but instead **copy relevant definitions into their own code base**.
-(This is the same [recommendation](https://opentelemetry.io/docs/specs/semconv/non-normative/code-generation/#stability-and-versioning) as for other languages.)
+The incubating entry point can include breaking changes in a minor release.
+Do not import `@opentelemetry/semantic-conventions-genai/incubating` in runtime code.
+Copy the definitions you need into your own code base.
+This method matches the [recommendation for other languages][stability-versioning-doc].

-For example, create a "src/semconv.ts" (or "lib/semconv.js" if implementing in JavaScript) file that copies from [experimental_attributes.ts](./src/experimental_attributes.ts) or [experimental_metrics.ts](./src/experimental_metrics.ts):
+Create a `src/semconv.ts` file (or `lib/semconv.js` in JavaScript).
+Copy definitions from [experimental_attributes.ts](./src/experimental_attributes.ts) or [experimental_metrics.ts](./src/experimental_metrics.ts):

 ```ts
 // src/semconv.ts